-Given the extreme popularity of Apple products and platforms nowadays, and increasing penetration of Macintosh computers into homes and businesses of all scales, there's increasing demand for Mac-savvy technicians to go along with this craze.
+Given the popularity of Apple products and platforms nowadays, and the use of Macintosh computers in homes and businesses of all scales, there's also demand for Mac-savvy technicians to support these systems.

-The Apple Certified Macintosh Technician, or ACMT, credential offers a gateway into a variety of Apple hardware-related certifications.
+The Apple Certified Macintosh Technician (ACMT) credential offers a gateway into a variety of Apple hardware-related certifications.
 Apple uses this curriculum internally to train its own in-house support technicians and Apple Store employees, and its authorized service and repair partners as well.
-The ACMT curriculum seeks to verify candidates' ability to conduct basic troubleshooting and repair on a variety of Apple platforms, including desktop and portable systems, such as iMac, MacBook Pro, and MacBook Air.
+The ACMT curriculum seeks to verify candidates' ability to conduct basic troubleshooting and repair on a variety of Apple platforms, including desktop and portable systems, such as iMac, MacBook Pro and MacBook Air.

-Apple also offers two- and five-day instructor-led training courses to prepare for the ACMT.
-For more info contact an Apple Authorized Training Center at support.apple.com/kb/HT3449.
+Apple also offers 2- and 5-day instructor-led training courses to prepare for the ACMT: Apple Authorized Training Center